Roommates mistakenly sent to VCU isolation dorm say it's a nerve-racking experience

 The women said they were not told they were free to go home instead of isolating on campus until their second day.

-Porter said VCU could not comment on the students’ specific cases due to FERPA, the federal law protecting students’ medical privacy.
-He did not respond to a request for an interview the school's dean of student life.
+Porter said VCU could not comment on the students’ specific cases due to the Federal Educational Rights and Privacy Act, the federal law protecting students’ medical privacy.
+He did not respond to a request for an interview with the school’s dean of student life.

-Hartman and Kilby-Woodward have both received negative COVID tests since returning to Harrisonburg, where they are self-quarantining in the Hartman family's basement.
-The women, who both completed associate degrees through a community college while still in high school, will be able to finish their semester online and both said they’re likely to remain virtual students in the spring.
+Hartman and Kilby-Woodward both have received negative COVID-19 tests since returning to Harrisonburg, where they are self-quarantining in the Hartman family’s basement.
+The women, who both completed associate degrees through a community college while still in high school, will be able to finish their semester online, and both said they’re likely to remain virtual students in the spring.

 “I just don’t really like how VCU’s handling things with quarantine and isolation,” said Hartman.
 “It’s all very confusing.
 I don’t really trust students to be completely safe with other people.
 I think staying home would be the better option right now.”

-@RTD_MikeBarber
+Twitter: @RTD_MikeBarber